-Tristan Cabello, Assistant Director, Senior Lecturer
+Tristan Cabello, Associate Director, Senior Lecturer

 Cabello’s research explores the intersection of race, sexuality, class and popular culture in modern American culture.
 His first monograph Queer Bronzeville: Race, Sexuality and Black Chicago, 1920-1980 documents the shaping of African American queer cultures in Chicago.